NgModules help organize an application into cohesive blocks of functionality.

 HttpModule once, every application component can make http requests.

-However, this can feel like an unwelcome surprise if you are expecting the module's services
+However, this might feel like an unwelcome surprise if you expect the module's services

 to be visible only to the components declared by that feature module.